 High profile security breaches this year highlighted just how important security practices are when doing business.
-Don’t wait until the last minute to implement security best practices when delivering projects; consider implementing security by design.

 A convergence of digital forces – notably mobile, SaaS, cloud, big data, IoT and social – is creating massive disruption in the market and pushing businesses to move at much faster speeds.
 However, with a fixed set of resources and a constrained capacity to deliver on new projects, IT is often accused of holding the business back rather than enabling it.

 The resulting IT delivery gap is exacerbated even further when IT resorts to shortcuts that get projects done on time and on budget.

 We created this calculator to assess whether your company is ready to embark on the digital transformation journey.
 Take the quiz and find out where your organization is on the path to digital success!

 If the button above does not load the pop up quiz, please try the link here.

 Every business is undertaking some kind of digital transformation initiative.
 In a recent survey of 800 IT decision makers,

 How should developers and employers get the most from each other?

 There is growing pressure for IT to deliver on business demands in real time—but there is often a gap between what they need to do and what they can do.
 So, how can they close the IT delivery gap?
 For starters, they should make everyone in the company a developer.